benadida/nocryptopatents/index.md

 --

 Cryptographic algorithms are most useful in use cases that require interoperaiblity between systems, e.g. one party encrypts or signs, another party, using different software, decrypts or verifies.
 Because cryptography mediates communication, it is typically only useful when it becomes part of a standard, formal or ad-hoc.
 Thus, new cryptographic algorithms are only interesting if they can play a part in these standards, in other words in cases where they become "essential."

+Crypto is systematically patented
+--

+Since the advent of RSA, crypto algorithms have, for the most part, been patented.
+This makes implementing these crypto algorithms either particuarly onerous or particularly risky.
+In the case of open-source software, patented algorithms are almost certainly not usable.

+Standards Processes as
+--